MahadKhan22/RND-heat/readme.md

 # Heat System (Temperature Logger)

 ## Overview
-This repository contains firmware for a minor ESP32-based environmental monitoring node.
+This repository contains firmware for a ESP32-based environmental monitoring node.
 The system actively reads temperature data utilizing a DS18B20 sensor and transmits it over a physical USB serial connection for PC-side data logging.
 It does not include hardware control logic.

 ## Hardware Specifications and Pin Mapping